microsoft/vscode-docs/tutorials/docker-extension/getting-started.md

 > <a class="tutorial-install-extension-btn" href="vscode:extension/PeterJausovec.vscode-docker">Install the Docker extension</a>

-The Azure App Service Tools extension is used to create, manage, and deploy Linux Web Apps on the Azure PaaS.
+The Azure App Service extension is used to create, manage, and deploy Linux Web Apps on the Azure PaaS.

-> <a class="tutorial-install-extension-btn" href="vscode:extension/ms-azuretools.vscode-azureappservice">Install the Azure App Service Tools extension</a>
+> <a class="tutorial-install-extension-btn" href="vscode:extension/ms-azuretools.vscode-azureappservice">Install the Azure App Service extension</a>

 ## Sign in